jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 author_profile: true
 ---

-Health and economic impacts of extreme heat 🌇 [2021-]
+Health and economic effects of extreme heat 🌇 [2022-]
 -------------------

 *As part of my PhD in data science and environmental health at INRS and my research internships at INSPQ and BCCDC/UBC.*

-- Modelling health impacts of extreme heat with machine and statistical learning
+- Modelling heat-related health impacts using machine and deep learning models
-- Estimating the health burden and associated economic costs of extreme heat
+- Estimating the heat burden and associated economic costs with projected climate change
-- Projecting the impacts of extreme heat with climate and socioeconomic change
+- Assessing vulnerability factors to extreme heat such as medication use

 Related research : [Report #1, Published paper #5–#7, #10; #12](https://jeremieboudreault.github.io/research/)